A Practical Georgia Itinerary for 7–10 Days (the country!)

 Day 6, stop 2: Grab lunch and settle into Newport Hotel

-Have a rest in Newport Hotel in Kutaisi
+Have a rest at Newport Hotel in Kutaisi

 Time spent here: 1.5 hours

-Now would be a good time to grab some lunch and go check in.
+Now would be a good time to grab some lunch and go check-in.
 Unless your hotel has an annoying 4 pm check-in time, you may want to change out of your church clothes and put on your outdoor clothes for the next stop.
 Otherwise, just grab some food and keep going.
-Gelati Monastery complex is located 9 km (5.5 mi) northeast from Kutaisi’s city center, so you’ll be in town in about 15 minutes.
+Gelati Monastery complex is located 9 km (5.5 mi) northeast of Kutaisi’s city center, so you’ll be in town in about 15 minutes.

 Day 6, stop 3: Martvili Canyon (or Okatse Canyon)